Nahid1992/ExpandingSkills_IndependentProjects/README.md

 ## Part of AI Portfolio

-This project is part of an ongoing series of independent builds focused on developing industry AI/ML engineering skills:
+This project is part of an ongoing series of independent builds focused on developing AI/ML Engineering skills:

 | Project | Focus |
 |---|---|